cicsdev/cics-banking-sample-application-cbsa/etc/usage/springBoot/doc/CBSA_Payment_Interface_User_Guide.md

 been provided to allow the RESTful API to be used straight from the box.

-The functionality in the Payment interface, mimics functions provided in the BMS and Liberty UI interfaces (as used by the Bank Teller).
+The functionality in the Payment interface, mimics functions provided in the BMS and Carbon React UI interfaces (as used by the Bank Teller).

 ### Accessing the Payment Interface: